akka/akka/docs/src/main/paradox/scala/http/client-side/client-transport.md

 ### TCP

 The default transport is `ClientTransport.TCP` which simply opens a TCP connection to the target host.

 ### HTTPS Proxy

 A transport that connects to target servers via an HTTPS proxy.
 An HTTPS proxy uses the HTTP `CONNECT` method (as specified in [RFC 7231 Section 4.3.6](https://tools.ietf.org/html/rfc7231#section-4.3.6)) to create tunnels to target servers.
 The proxy itself should transparently forward data to the target servers so that end-to-end encryption should still work (if TLS breaks, then the proxy might be fussing with your data).

+This approach is commonly used to securely proxy requests to HTTPS endpoints.
+In theory it could also be used to proxy requests targeting HTTP endpoints, but we have not yet found a proxy that in fact allows this.

 Instantiate the HTTPS proxy transport using `ClientTransport.httpsProxy(proxyAddress)`.